-Activists from across the country are heading to Jena, Louisiana for a major demonstration on Thursday to protest the treatment of six African American high school students who were jailed and faced attempted murder charges for taking part in a fight after nooses were hung from a tree in the schoolyard.
+Activists from across the country are heading to Jena, Louisiana, for a major demonstration on Thursday to protest the treatment of six African-American high school students who were jailed and faced attempted murder charges for taking part in a fight after nooses were hung from a tree in the schoolyard.
 Last night we interviewed activists in Harlem as they boarded buses bound for Jena. [includes rush transcript]

-AMY GOODMAN: Last night, Democracy Now! went up to Harlem to speak to New Yorkers who had hired a bus to make the trip to be part of Thursday’s march.
+Last night, Democracy Now! went up to Harlem to speak to New Yorkers who had hired a bus to make the trip to be part of Thursday’s march.

 AMY GOODMAN: We’re here on 125th Street at the historic Apollo Theater.
 It’s about 9:00 on Tuesday night.
-A group of people have gathered here in line waiting for a bus to take them more than 1,400 miles, more than twenty-one hours, to Jena, Louisiana.
+A group of people have gathered here in line waiting for a bus to take them more than 1,400 miles, more than 21 hours, to Jena, Louisiana.
 We asked them why.

 UNIDENTIFIED MAN: I’m going to Jena along with thousands of other people to deliver a powerful and more determined message that we’re not going to be satisfied, and we’re not going to stop fighting until all the charges against all the Jena Six are dropped and all six of the Jena Six are walking free on the streets.